 The latin maxim ex turpi causa non oritur actio refers to the fact that no action may be founded on illegal or immoral conduct.
 This maxim applies not only to tort law but also to contract, restitution, property and trusts.
-Where the maxim is successfully applied it acts as a complete bar on recovery.
+Where the maxim of ex turpi causa is successfully applied it acts as a complete bar on recovery.
 It is often referred to as the illegality defence, although it extends beyond illegal conduct to immoral conduct:

 "The maxim ex turpi causa expresses not so much a principle as a policy.
 Furthermore, that policy is not based upon a single justification but on a group of reasons, which vary in different situations".